rsachse/luess/README.md

 Install the package
 -----------------------------------------------------------------------------
 The package depends on the R add-on packages: sp, rgdal, maptools, plot3D, RColorBrewer.
-You need to install them first. plot3D is available from r-forge repositories.

-	install.packages(c("sp", "rgdal", "maptools", "RColorBrewer"))
-	install.packages("plot3D", repos="http://r-forge.r-project.org")

-You can install the package directly from github by using the devtools package.
+You can install luess directly from github by using the devtools package.
 If you don't already have devtools installed, type into the R command line:

 	install.packages("devtools")